JurassicBunny/rgaussian16/README.md

 # rgaussian16

-Interface for the Gaussian16 quantum chemical package.
+Interface for the Gaussian16 quantum chemical package [Gaussian16](https://gaussian.com/gaussian16/).
 This structure provides functions for auto generating input, and running the external program `g16`.